bluzukk/appraisal-emotion-classification/README.md

 ```

 <br>
-Your dataset annotated with predicted appraisals will be saved to '\<TextInstances\>\_appraisals.csv'
+Your dataset annotated with predicted appraisals will be saved to 'TextInstances_appraisals.csv'
 <br>
 Note that your dataset musst be formatted as follows: